melissarogalski/Art-of-Gandhara/pages/Gandharainwerl.md

 ## Inclusion within the Museum - do the objects fit in?
 How are they presented?
 When looking at the collection of Gandhara in the museums, some questions need to be observed and answered, as how the objects are included in the museum, how they are presented and also what function do they even fulfil in the entity of the collection.
 From my first observation on, several noteworthy aspects emerged regarding the presentation of the objects in the museum.

 Firstly, a conspicuous absence of including them is evident on the museum's flyer.
 While it provides information about various regions, including Egypt, Islamic culture, China, Japan, Tibet, Southeast Asia, Africa, and Brasilia, there is a lack of specific details about Gandhara.
-This omission may stem from the relatively small number of objects from this region in the collection.
-Additionally, the flyer does not offer information about Buddhism and South Asia.
+This omission may stem from the relatively small number of objects from this region in the collection, but actually is because. the Gandharan collection was only included after the last update of the collection.
+Therefore, also the flyer does not offer information about Buddhism and South Asia.

 This lack of representation is also reflected on the museum's website, which was last updated in 2022.